 So, you see, though we like to think we are so much more superior to other species, our ‘love’ thing is only chemicals that drive us to procreate.
 Without them, we would be like panda bears – lying around, too lazy to do much.

 Whether you are in the first, second or third stage of a love relationship; whether you believe one or the other legend for the appearance of this holiday, remember – Valentine’s Day is all about being romantic and letting the one you love know how you feel.
 Though gift giving is not mandatory, if you decide to do so, the tradition is sweets, flowers, and small gifts.
-When thinking small gifts, think something different this year: Faberge eggs, shawls, matrioshka dolls, or small toys can all be a great and unique idea.
+When thinking small gifts, think something different this year: Faberge style eggs jewelry, miniature casket & jewelry boxes or matrioshka dolls can all be a great and unique idea.